Gay marriage advocates target U.S. Supreme Court after loss

 In 2013, it struck down a federal law that denied benefits to same-sex couples on a 5-4 vote.
 That and every other gay rights decision in recent years has been written Justice Anthony Kennedy, who often casts the deciding vote in close cases.
 It is not known how he would rule on gay marriage but he does have a history of backing gay rights.

-(Additional reporting by Joan Biskupic, Fiona Ortiz, Steve Bittenbender and Kim Palmer; Editing by Will Dunham)
+(Additional reporting by Joan Biskupic, Fiona Ortiz, Steve Bittenbender and Kim Palmer)